- About Us ❯

 We support students with a range of conditions.
 Some examples are listed below:

 If you have a condition that impacts upon your ability to study, you should declare this on your application form or inform the Disability Services of your specific needs.
-It is important to do this as soon as possible so that support can be allocated before the pressures of study and assessment become overwhelming.
+It is essential to do this as soon as possible so that you can get the support to help you to succeed.